ParaHoxozoa: Planula-acoel, triploblasty, and bilaterian similarities

-The original Bilateria are hypothesized to be a bottom dwelling worm with a single body opening.
-A through-gut may already have developed with the Ctenophora however.
+The original bilaterian is hypothesized to be a bottom dwelling worm with a single body opening.
+A through-gut may already have developed with the Ctenophora.
 The through-gut may have developed from the corners of a single opening with lips fusing.
 E.g. Acoela resemble the planula larvae of some Cnidaria, which exhibit some bilaterian symmetry.
 They are vermiform, just as the cnidarian Buddenbrockia is.
-Placozoa has been noted to resemble planula.
-Usually, "Planulozoa" is to the exclusion of Placozoa, but not necessarily.
-In this case it appears synonymous with Parahoxozoa.
-Triploblasty developed before the Cnidaria-Bilateria radiation as well.
+Placozoans have been noted to resemble planula.
+Usually, "Planulozoa" is a Cnidaria–Bilateria clade that excludes Placozoa.
+Otherwise, when including all three lineages, it is synonymous with Parahoxozoa.
+Triploblasty may have developed before the Cnidaria–Bilateria radiation.